MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxreceiptoptions-useforinboundrouting-vb.md

-﻿---
+---
-Description: 'The UseForInboundRouting property sets or retrieves whether to use the FaxReceiptOptions settings for the Microsoft Routing Extension, which allows incoming faxes to be routed to email addresses.' ms.assetid: '8491a5c0-c46e-43a9-ab87-44b5ff03f83e'
+Description: The UseForInboundRouting property sets or retrieves whether to use the FaxReceiptOptions settings for the Microsoft Routing Extension, which allows incoming faxes to be routed to email addresses. ms.assetid: 8491a5c0-c46e-43a9-ab87-44b5ff03f83e
-title: 'FaxReceiptOptions.UseForInboundRouting property'
+title: FaxReceiptOptions.UseForInboundRouting property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxReceiptOptions.UseForInboundRouting property